RTO-Performance-Indicators/survey_analytics/calculate_measures/readme.md

 # README

-This module contains functions to calculate survey measures
+This module contains Python functions to calculate survey measures.

-This can be used to verify the measures provided by survey providers.
+This are primarily used to verify the measures calculated by survey providers and provided to us in the interim and final data sets.

 | Measure | Description | Function |
 |:--------|:------------|----------|